adacahq/radio-buttons/README.md

 ## Evaluation
 Feel free to ask your tester all the questions you need to ask if need be, or if you need any clarification on the requirements.

-When complete, create a private repository in Bitbucket and invite these users to access your repo `stn5-shass` `rpangilinan-s5` `alexkreuz`.
+When complete, create a private repository in Bitbucket and invite these users to access your repo `lambrosphotios` `stn5-shass` `alexkreuz`.

 We will evaluate your response based on the following criteria: